mixpanel/docs/pages/docs/best-practices/analytics-strategy/engagement.md

 ### How do I… determine how many users are getting to a value moment?
 Next, let’s find your product’s activation rate, which shows how quickly and effectively users are getting to a predetermined value moment within a set period of time.
-We can find ours by measuring how many users are going from your “sign up” (or “session start”) event to your value moment event within a given timeframe.
+We can find ours by measuring how many users are going from your "sign up" (or "session start") event to your value moment event within a given timeframe.

 ![image](https://user-images.githubusercontent.com/2077899/233904890-ca7d3cfc-7544-4031-8761-3c965dee1472.png)

 The Funnels report allows us to look at behaviors preformed in a series.
-It’s how we build “conversion” or “completion” metrics and quantify the overall health of any customer acquisition strategy.
+It’s how we build "conversion" or "completion" metrics and quantify the overall health of any customer acquisition strategy.

 In the query builder, we add the behaviors, or steps, in a user journey we wish to measure in order—in this case, our signup event and our value moment event.
-The “conversion window,” the amount of time that each user has to complete all these actions in order to count at each step, is set to 30 days.
+The "conversion window," the amount of time that each user has to complete all these actions in order to count at each step, is set to 30 days.

 The funnel shows that in the last 30 days, 75.34% of users who signed up went on to watch a video within 30 days.
 You can also see that it took an average of 6.8 days for users to watch a video after signing up.
 That’s valuable intel if you’re trying to tighten that window and help users find value even sooner.